 So, what are your personal music creating needs?

-When purchasing, you want to be sure the product is right for you and your needs.
+When purchasing, you want to be sure the product is right for you, your needs, and your software.
 Keep in mind all your musical needs, including genre, style, and group members.

 Are you a beginner starting out and testing your talent?
 Are you an established musician looking to expand?

-Choosing the right interface is vital to your finished product.
+Choosing the right audio interface for GarageBand is vital to your finished product.

-Things to Look for That Differentiate These Products
+Things to Look for to Differentiate These Products

 The quality of your sound is the most important part of making music.
 Even if you sound amazing in real-time, the recording of your sound needs to be as good.